-LifeLong Learning at PebbleCreek is bringing an outstanding lineup of lecturers to PebbleCreek for its evening Premier Lecture series.
+LifeLong Learning at PC brings an outstanding lineup of lecturers to PebbleCreek for its evening Premier Lecture series.

-Following are the six Premier Lectures in the 2017-18 season.
+Following are the six Premier Lectures in the 2018-19 season.
 Click on the date and title for more information.
-You will find a link to purchase tickets at the top of each page.

 Saturday, Oct.
 27: "Collecting American War Letters," Andrew Carroll: Historian Andrew Carroll collects and preserves wartime letters from the Revolutionary War through the present as a way to honor and remember the experiences of American troops and their loved ones.
 He will be collecting letters in PebbleCreek.